 MD2B Connect Physician ID # 19

-Where will the rotation take place: This hands-on rotation will take place 30 miles north of downtown Detroit.
+Where will the rotation take place: This US clinical experience will take place 30 miles north of downtown Detroit.

 Summer Hours: Monday, Tuesday, and Thursday 7 AM to 1 PM; Wednesday 9 AM to 2 PM.